jdidion/atropos/doc/guide.rst

 the input has by using the ``--format`` option.

 The output format is the same as the input format, except for the FASTA/QUAL pairs -- those will always be converted to FASTQ.
-Also, cutadapt does not check the output file name: If you input FASTQ data, but use ``-o output.fasta``, then the output file will actually be in FASTQ format.
+Also, atropos does not check the output file name: If you input FASTQ data, but use ``-o output.fasta``, then the output file will actually be in FASTQ format.